 The Applicant must ensure that the Operational Phase maintains the underpinning principles 'Duty-of-Care-to-the-Environment' and ideals of sustainable development.
+The AEL will be the guiding mechanism for the management of the odour abatement technology.

 2.4 CLOSURE AND DECOMMISSIONING PHASE